Come Down Zacchaeus!

 Rising above the dissenters in the crowd, the preacher’s deep, resonant voice drowned out the loudest critic.

-"I haven’t come to abolish the law or the Prophets," he argued.
-"I’ve come to fulfill them.
-Until heaven and earth disappear, not the smallest letter, not the least stroke of a pen, will by any means disappear from the law until everything is accomplished.
-Anyone who breaks one of the least of these commandments and teaches others to do the same will be called least in the kingdom of heaven, but whoever practices and teaches these commandments will be called great in the kingdom of heaven."
+“I haven’t come to abolish the Law or the Prophets,” he argued.
+“I’ve come to fulfill them.
+Until heaven and earth disappear, not the smallest letter, not the least stroke of a pen, will by any means disappear from the Law until everything is accomplished.
+Anyone who breaks one of the least of these commandments and teaches others to do the same will be called least in the kingdom of heaven, but whoever practices and teaches these commands will be called great in the kingdom of heaven."

 When he paused, the publican realized his first words had been aimed at the highborn and educated.
 Taking this opportunity, a scribe called out spitefully, “You can’t fool us, teacher.
 Your honeyed words belie your intent to corrupt these good people.
 Who are you to speak for God?”